Plan

 By providing this functionality from a single location, the Plan function becomes a critical tool for delivering the business case for change requests.
 It categorizes the sequencing of activities, and simplifies time estimations to avoid delays and potential cost overruns.

 As an additional feature, this function can also safeguard delivery of the approved scope.
 An action plan directly impacts the progress of a change request through the remaining stages of the processing cycle.
-A change request, therefore, can only progress to Completed status after all individual tasks (actions) on the plans have been accomplished.
+A change request, therefore, can only progress to Completed status after all individual tasks or actions on the plans are accomplished.
 This empowers the change manager to hold a change request at Being implemented status until the requirements are delivered in full and are approved.
 After the delivered requirements are approved, the change request can then be advanced to the final Closed status.

 Roles